fredericaltorres/JSonQueryRunTime/README.md

 	}
 ```
 The function Path() will run throuh all possible paths to evaluate `"main.?.z"` and stop
-at the first path that return the value 1
+at the first path that return the value 1 and return true

 ## .NET Framework